BlueSpire/Durandal/docs/2.x/Automating-Builds-with-Visual-Studio.html.md

 #### Install Dependencies
 1. Install NodeJS from http://nodejs.org
-2. Install Weyland via NPM using the following command `npm install -g weyland`
+2. Install a build tool such as Gulp or Grunt via NPM

 #### Add A Config File

-At the project root create a js file named _weyland-config.js_ You can use the config file from the Nuget or VSIX install as is, except remove this line or your build will fail: `mainConfigFile: 'App/main.js'` (This is fixed as of 2.0.1.)
+At the project root create your build config file, per the instructions from your chosen build tool.

 #### Add the Post Build Event

 Go to the project's properties and select `Build Events`.
-In the post build event add the following:
+In the post build event add the following (note that this example uses a hypothetical gulp build):

 ```
 cd $(ProjectDir)
-weyland build
+gulp build
 ```

 If you ony want to build when the Release configuration is selected, use the following: